Thinking about Interfaces in Go

 If we remember from earlier:

-The Body field’s ’type’ is set to the io.ReadCloser interface.
+field’s ‘type’ is set to theio.ReadCloser

 func NopCloser(r io.Reader) io.ReadCloser

-But to use it we need to provide the NopCloser function something that supports the io.Reader interface.
+But to use it we need to provide the NopCloser

-If we were to provide a simple string like "Hello World", then this wouldn’t implement the required interface.
-So we wrap the string in a call to bytes.NewBufferString.
+, then this wouldn’t implement the required interface.
+So we wrap the string in a call to bytes.NewBufferString

-The reason we do this is because the returned type is something that supports the io.Reader interface we need.
+The reason we do this is because the returned type is something that supports the io.Reader

-But that might not be immediately obvious when looking at the signature for bytes.NewBufferString:
+But that might not be immediately obvious when looking at the signature for bytes.NewBufferString

 func NewBufferString(s string) *Buffer

-So yes it accepts a string, but we want an io.Reader as the return type, whereas this function returns a pointer to a Buffer type?
+as the return type, whereas this function returns a pointer to a Buffer

-If we look at the implementation of Buffer though, we will see that it does actually implement the required Read function necessary to support the io.Reader interface.
+though, we will see that it does actually implement the required Read

-Great!
-Our test can now call the process function and process the mocked dependency and the code/test works as intended.
+function and process the mocked dependency and the code/test works as intended.

-NOTE: Yes, we should probably use something more obvious and replace bytes.NewBufferString with something like bytes.NewReader, strings.NewReader.
+NOTE: Yes, we should probably use something more obvious and replace

 More flexible solutions?